mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 - Low-level actions: wrist and arm movement while stirring, pouring

 All these steps have to be seamlessly integrated.
 Dividing the actions into various levels of abstraction is called temporal abstraction.
-Hierarchical reinforcement learning is a promising method which extends conventional reinforcement learning approaches, by exploiting temporal abstraction, where decisions are not needed at each step, but rather invoke the execution of temporally-extended actions which follow their own policies until termination.
+Hierarchical reinforcement learning is a promising method which extends conventional reinforcement learning approaches, by exploiting temporal abstraction-- multiple-time step ``macro`` actions.
+Temporal abstraction allows us to only exploring/computing values for interesting states, and transfer learning across problems/regions.

 ## HRL Algorithms

-Tons of policy gradient algorithms have been proposed during recent years and there is no way for me to exhaust them.
-I'm introducing some of them that I happened to know and read about.
+In the following we deep dive into one of the most important HRL algorithms which is ``Options Framework``, and summarize some of other HRL algorithms.

 ### Options Framework